timboGithubMan/Catan-Tracker/README.md

 # Catan-Tracker
-A simple script I coded in python that uses Selenium to track resources in Colonist, an online version of Settlers of Catan.
+A simple script I coded in python that uses Selenium (an automated browser) to track resources in Colonist, an online version of Settlers of Catan.
 The script is definitely inefficient and could be written in less lines of code, but it's very fast anyways and not worth my time to optimize.

 Requires the selenium and numpy packages to be installed.